-The University reserves the right to make changes of any nature to the calendar, admission requirements, degree requirements, fees, regulations, course offerings, programs or academic schedules whenever they are deemed necessary or desirable, including changes or modification of course content, class scheduling, offering patterns, cancelling of scheduled classes or other academic activities.
+The university reserves the right to make changes of any nature to the calendar, admission requirements, degree requirements, fees, regulations, course offerings, programs or academic schedules whenever they are deemed necessary or desirable, including changes or modification of course content, class scheduling, offering patterns, cancelling of scheduled classes or other academic activities.

-The OKWU Catalog does not establish a contractual relationship; rather it sets forth academic and other requirements that students must meet to be granted a degree and, in some circumstances, to continue to be enrolled at the institution.
-While Academic Advisors and other OKWU personnel are available to guide students with respect to requirements, students ultimately bear the responsibility of following the requirements.
+The university catalog does not establish a contractual relationship; rather it sets forth academic and other requirements that students must meet to be granted a degree and, in some circumstances, to continue to be enrolled at the institution.
+While advisors and other OKWU personnel are available to guide students with respect to requirements, students ultimately bear the responsibility of following the requirements.

-Students should view the University Catalog for college and program specific information.
+Students should view the university catalog for college and program specific information.

-The University Catalog is published annually.
+The university catalog is published annually.
 It provides information and procedures.
-It is the student's responsibility to become familiar with and adhere to the procedures contained within the University Catalog.
+It is the student's responsibility to become familiar with and adhere to the procedures contained within the university catalog.

-Oklahoma Wesleyan University 2022-2023 Academic Calendar

-Graduate & Professional Studies
+Oklahoma Wesleyan University 2023-2024 Academic Calendar Graduate & Professional Studies

-Fall Term 2022
+Fall Term 2023

-Fall Term begins August 29
+Fall Term begins August 28

-Graduation Applications due for December 18 th Conferral October 5
+Graduation Applications due for December 17th Conferral October 1

+Celebration Service December 15

-Commencement December 17
+Commencement December 16

-Fall Term ends December 18
+Fall Term ends December 17

-Degree Conferral for Fall Graduates December 18
+Degree Conferral for Fall Graduates December 17

-Spring Term 2023
+Spring Term 2024

-Spring Term begins January 16
+Spring Term begins January 15

-Graduation Applications due for May 8th Conferral March 1
+Graduation Applications due for May 5th Conferral March 1

+Celebration Service May 3

-Commencement
+Commencement May 4

-Spring Term ends
+Spring Term ends May 5

-Degree Conferral for Spring Graduates
+Degree Conferral for Spring Graduates May 5

-Summer Term 2023

-Summer Term begins

-Graduation Applications due for August 29th Conferral

-Summer Term ends August 27
+Summer Term 2024

-Degree Conferral for Summer Graduates August 27
+Summer Term begins May 6 Graduation Applications due for August 25th Conferral July 1 Summer Term ends August 25 Degree Conferral for Summer Graduates August 25